Last updated: September 8th, 2023

 To install Content Manager for Assetto Corsa, follow those few steps, Firstly, download Content Manager from the website:

-Then, open the downloaded archive and move the file “Content Manager.exe” to AC root folder:
+Then, open the downloaded archive and move the file “Content Manager.exe” to the AC root folder:

 Then open the AC root folder at: C:\Program Files (x86)\Steam\steamapps\common\assettocorsa\content.
 Rename the file “AssettoCorsa.exe” to something different like “_AssettoCorsa.exe” or “AssettoCorsa_old.exe”.